 You’ll get more out of your detox if you use your time to practice self-care, help other people, and focus on your overall well-being and health.
 Yoga is a great practice to include in that, and an effective way to help you feel re-centered and calm if you start to feel anxious without your digital security blankets.

-It can also help to have your entire family on board for a digital detox.
-It’s much easier to stick with something that is so digitally challenging when you don’t have to see your kids and partner walking around with their smartphones.
-Plus, your family will benefit, too.
-Teenagers, for example, are especially prone to digital stress and depression – and it’s often linked to social media use.
+Plus, your family will benefit.
+Teenagers, for example, are especially prone to digital stress and depression, and it’s often linked to social media use.
 There’s never a bad time to get your kids interested in yoga.
 No matter their age, you can introduce them to the benefits, and they can start making yoga part of their everyday routine.